slootjes/dms/README.md

 Put all your pdf documents in a directory structure like this:

+#### With recipient

 `/{yyyy}/{MM}/{yyyy-MM-dd} - {sender} - {recipient} - {subject}.pdf`

-or if there is no specific recipient:
+Example:
+`2020/04/2020/2020-04-12 - Sender - Receipient - Subject.pdf`

+#### With specific recipient

 `/{yyyy}/{MM}/{yyyy-MM-dd} - {sender} - {subject}.pdf`

+Example:
+`2020/04/2020/2020-04-12 - Sender - Subject.pdf`

+### Recommendation
-Make sure your pdf documents contain actual text (using ocr if needed) to improve reliability.
+For best results make sure your documents contain actual text (using ocr if needed) to improve reliability.

+### Application

 The structure as is works really well on it's own to quickly find documents.
 Most operating systems are capable of finding files using their built-in search engine.

-### Application

 To make searching easier and allow searching specific documents the app can index your documents in Elasticsearch and provides an easy to use tool to search, view and download these documents.

+## Requirements

+- PHP ^7.4
+- Elasticsearch ^7.6 with Ingest Attachment Processor Plugin

 ## Installation